Social media sharing is a big thing nowadays.

 What’s human about it?

-You cannot experience a person over the phone, for god’s sake (even if you see the face via video calling), can you?
+You cannot experience a person over the phone, for god’s sake (even if you see the face via video calling).

 Nothing Can Replace Face-to-Face Human Interaction

-No technology can make it out-of-date, no matter how sophisticated.
+No technology can make face-to-face human interactions obsolete, no matter how sophisticated a technology gets.

-Do I mean to say I don’t own a phone?
+Does that mean I don’t own a phone?
 Or I don’t “use” WhatsApp?
 Whoa!
 Don’t get too far.
 I do.

 But I use my phone for information exchange only (well, most of the time) because I prefer to meet my friends in person for a face-to-face talk over a cup of tea or coffee or a bowl of steaming hot soup or a glass of chilled mango shake or a bowl of spicy Hakka noodles.
 Or whatever.
 (God!
 That last sentence was way too long, don’t you think? 🙂 )

-You see, I like looking into people’s eyes and watching them smile or making faces, or… you get the idea.
+I like looking into people’s eyes, I like watching them smile and make faces, and… you get the idea.

 But, here’s the bad news: